Skip to main content

 To: The Secretary of State for Health and Social Care, Department of Health and Social Care

-Create Faye’s Law to stop mislabelling and missed diagnoses by requiring full patient history review
+Create Faye’s Law: Stop mislabelling and missed diagnoses by requiring full patient history review

-The Health Secretary must introduce Faye’s Law: a legal duty for NHS staff to review a patient’s full medical history before diagnosis or discharge, end mislabelling, ensure proper safeguarding, and allow historic cases like Faye’s to be reviewed without legal restrictions.
+The Health Secretary must introduce Faye’s Law — a legal duty requiring NHS staff to review a patient’s relevant medical history before diagnosis, discharge or treatment decisions.

 Why is this important?